Kubernetes Environments

 Accessing Kubernetes Log Files

-You can use the Kubernetes command-line tool, kubectl, to access Kubernetes log files for the pod where the StreamSets Kubernetes agent runs.
+You can use the Kubernetes command-line tool, kubectl, to access Kubernetes log files for the pod where the IBM StreamSets Kubernetes agent runs.

 First, run the following kubectl command to retrieve the name of the pod, where <namespace_name> is the name of the Kubernetes namespace created for the environment: